The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/forms.md

 ### The Modern Way

-Instead of having the browser take us away from the page, most modern web applications are "single-page-applications" meaning they operate on a single HTML page that dynamically handles all DOM interactions through JavaScript.
+Instead of having the browser take us away from the page, most modern web applications use JavaScript to change the contents of the screen WITHOUT leaving the page.

-To handle a form submission while staying on the same page, we will need to:
+To handle a form submission with JavaScript, we will need to:
-1. prevent the default behavior
+1. prevent the default behavior of navigating to a new page
-2. collect the form data
+2. collect the form data using `form.elements`
 3. utilize the form data in some way (maybe render it to the screen, or send it to an API)
 4. reset the form